yext/search-core/docs/answers-core.answersconfigwithtoken.apikey.md

 ## AnswersConfigWithToken.apiKey property

-apiKey should NOT be provided along with token
+apiKey should NOT be provided along with token.

 <b>Signature:</b>